Zaharah/zaharah.github.io/_pages/about.md

   <dd> I co-authored <a href="https://www.sciencedirect.com/science/article/abs/pii/S0920548919300789"  target="_blank"> systematic literature review on requirement prioritization techniques and their empirical evaluation </a> is published in Computer Standards & Interfaces. </dd>

   <dt>September 2019 </dt>
   <dd> On  Thursday Sept.
-12, I graduated with a doctoral degree from University of Twente.
+12, I graduated with a doctoral degree from University of Twente &#x1F60D;.
 A huge shout out to my amazing and supportive supervisors <a href = "https://people.utwente.nl/a.g.doree" target = "_blank"> prof. dr. Andre Doree </a> and <a href = "https://people.utwente.nl/i.stipanovic" target = "_blank"> dr. Irina Stipanovic</a>.
 Find more about my PhD work at this <a href = "../phd/overview">page</a>.</dd>

 </dl>